Sanjaykrishnaob/sanjaykrishna-ob/index.md

 # About Me

 I am an aspiring **Cybersecurity SOC Analyst** with a passion for securing systems and networks.
-I have completed the following certifications to advance my knowledge and skills:

-- **Google Professional Certificate in Cybersecurity**
+With hands-on experience in identifying vulnerabilities, analyzing potential threats, and ensuring system integrity, I am committed to a career in Security Operations Centers (SOC).As a passionate in cybersecurity, specializing in malware analysis, I am also committed to protecting digital environments from evolving threats.
+With a deep understanding of malware behavior, I excel in identifying malware and mitigating cyber threats.

-- **Microsoft Cybersecurity Analyst Professional Certificate**
+My skills include: Malware Analysis, Incident Response, Threat Intelligence, Security Architecture.

-- **Microsoft SC-900: Security, Compliance, and Identity Fundamentals**
+I stay updated with the latest trends and actively participate in cybersecurity communities and I spawn VMs to analyze the behavior of the malware using Static and Dynamic analysis using various tools such PE Studio, Volatility workbench, process monitor and autoruns, etc..

-With hands-on experience in identifying vulnerabilities, analyzing potential threats, and ensuring system integrity, I am committed to a career in Security Operations Centers (SOC).
+I also have interests in astronomy, astrophotography.

 ## My Skills